hughbien/notebook/peak.md

 have shown that chess players get better by spending more time analyzing positions.
 They make it better to process large amounts of information more quickly.

+For example, using purposeful practice to learn long strings of numbers, a student got frustrated when he couldn't remember more.
+It forced him to come up with the mental representation of a tree structure with each number stored on a leaf (he used a heap data structure).
+Purposeful practice sparked his creative insight.

 Experts have adapted their brains to create better mental representations, which give them better memory or problem solving abilities.